-may have lost some of their appeal in recent years, the biggest prize of the movie industry is still the most important entertainment award show on the calendar, at least in the United States but probably internationally as well.
-And what better way to gauge a major TV event’s appeal than to look at what brands are willing to spend to showcase their latest products during the TV broadcast.
+While the Oscars may have lost some of their appeal in recent years, the biggest prize of the movie industry is still the most important entertainment award show in the calendar, at least in the United States but probably internationally as well.
+And what better way to gauge a major TV event’s appeal than to look at its viewership figures and its attractiveness to advertisers.